CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Template-based Video Question Generation

 \subsection{Scene Representative VQA}

-In contrast to temporal questions that evaluate properties over time, Scene Representative VQA assesses a model's ability to understand the overall composition and cyclic nature of the scene.
+In contrast to temporal questions that evaluate properties over time, Scene Representative VQA assesses a model's ability to understand the scene's overall composition and cyclic nature.
 This category is divided into two main types of questions: cyclic and numeric.

 \begin{description} \item[Cyclic] Cyclic questions probe the specific parameters and nature of the cyclical transformations applied to objects.
 These can be further broken down into several types. \textbf{Orbit} questions focus on the motion cycles of the same name, asking, for example, whether an object is being orbited by another or to identify the center of an object's orbit. \textbf{Initial} questions query the visual attribute of an object at the beginning of the video, such as its initial size or color.
-Finally, \textbf{transition} questions test the understanding of attribute changes by asking what size or color an object is transitioning into during its cycle.
+Finally, \textbf{transition} questions test the understanding of attribute changes by asking what size or color an object is transitioning into.

 \item[Numeric] Numeric questions require the model to quantify aspects of the scene and its dynamics.
 This includes \textbf{counting} questions (e.g., "How many cyclic objects are there?"), questions about \textbf{periodicity} (e.g., "What is the period of an object's color change cycle?"), and questions about \textbf{occurrence}, which require counting how many times a specific event happens. \end{description}